-- 6.634 The UNHCR COI report, October 2005, noted that Palestinian refugees have not enjoyed the same protection that they were provided with prior to the fall of the Saddam regime.
+- The UNAMI report, dated 1 May-30 June 2006, stated that "The situation of Palestinians in Iraq continues to be of serious concern."
+[39a] (p14) The UNHCR COI report, October 2005, noted that Palestinian refugees have not enjoyed the same protection that they were provided with prior to the fall of the Saddam regime.
 "Because segments of the Iraqi population feel that Palestinians received favourable treatment from the former regime, they have faced serious repercussions such as evictions, threats and harassment."
-[40f] (p25) - 6.635 The same report noted that:
+[40c] (p25) - There were reportedly an estimated 34,000 Palestinian refugees living in Iraq.
+(IRIN, 5 March 2006) [18q] (UNAMI, 1 May-30 June 2006) [39a] (p14) (UNHCR COI, October 2005) [40c] (p25) Most of which lived in Baghdad.
+[15k] (p8) The UNHCR report noted that:

-"UNHCR estimates this group's total population in Iraq at close to 34,000 persons.
-These refugees reside mainly in urban settings in Baghdad and often have a good level of education; however, the difficult economic situation and loss of the privileges they previously enjoyed has seriously affected their ability to provide for themselves.
-They are now also subject to arbitrary arrest, detention and house raids by MNF/ISF, who suspect them of being involved in terrorist activities."
-[40f] (p25)
+"These refugees reside mainly in urban settings in Baghdad and often have a good level of education; however, the difficult economic situation and loss of the privileges they previously enjoyed has seriously affected their ability to provide for themselves."
+[40c] (p25)